carlopascual/QuadricApp/README.md

 Note that you'll need to include the --jsonArray flag for our particular json file.
 A sample import statement with the proper attributes can also be found in the same folder.

-Additional entries can be added into the database, and its icons should be stored inside the *src/app/resources/img* folder.
+Additional entries can be added into the database wlehi its icons should be stored inside the *src/app/resources/img* folder.

 ### Install dependencies
     npm install